Hrishirt/Heart-Disease-Detector/README.md

 - Lowering the threshold (e.g. `0.3`) → **higher recall** (catch more true disease cases) but lower precision (more false alarms).
 - Raising the threshold (e.g. `0.9`) → **higher precision** (fewer false alarms) but lower recall (miss more true cases).

-💡 In medical applications, **recall is often prioritized** — it’s usually safer to flag more patients for follow-up than to miss someone with a condition.
+NOTE: In medical applications, **recall is often prioritized** it’s usually safer to flag more patients for follow-up than to miss someone with a condition.

 ---